odoo/documentation/inventory/routes/strategies/removal.rst

 .. image:: media/removal08.png
     :align: center

-It will allow you to set **best before date**, **end of life date**, **alert date** and **removal date** on the serial number.
-Go to :menuselection:`Inventory Control --> Serial Numbers/Lots`.
+This will allow you to set four expiration fields for each lot or serial number:
+**best before date**, **end of life date**, **alert date** and **removal date**.
+These dates can be set from :menuselection:`Inventory Control --> Serial Numbers/Lots`.

 .. image:: media/removal09.png
     :align: center

--   **Best Before Date**: This is the date on which the goods with this serial number start deteriorating, without being dangerous yet.
+-   **Best Before Date**: This is the date on which the goods with this serial/lot number start deteriorating, without being dangerous yet.

--   **End of Life Date:** This is the date on which the goods with this serial number may become dangerous and must not be consumed.
+-   **End of Life Date:** This is the date on which the goods with this serial/lot number may become dangerous and must not be consumed.

--   **Removal Date:** This is the date on which the goods with this serial Number should be removed from the stock.
+-   **Removal Date:** This is the date on which the goods with this serial/lot number should be removed from the stock.
+Using the FEFO removal strategym goods are picked for delivery orders using this date.

--   **Alert Date:** This is the date on which an alert should be notified about the goods with this serial number.
+-   **Alert Date:** This is the date on which an alert should be sent about the goods with this serial/lot number.

-Products will pick first with expiry date (removal date), So you have to set removal date on lot/serial numbers.
+Lots will be picked based on their **removal date**, from earliest to latest.
+Lots without a removal date defined will be picked after lots with removal dates.

+All dates except **removal date** are for informational and reporting purposes only.
+Lots that are past any or all of the above expiration dates may still be picked for delivery orders, and no alerts will be sent when lots pass their **alert date**.

+Expiration dates on lots can also be set automatically when goods are received into stock.
+After enabling expiration dates on serial numbers, four new fields will become available in the inventory tab of the product form: **product life time**, **product use time**, **product removal time**, and **product alert time**.
+When an integer is entered into one of these fields, the expiration date of a lot/serial of the product in question will be set to the creation date of the lot/serial number plus the number of days entered in the time increment field.
+If the time increment field is set to zero, then the expiration date of a lot/serial must be defined manually after the lot has been created.

+Each of these time increment fields is used to generate one of the lot expiration date fields as follows:

+Product Use Time --> Best Before Date

+Product Removal Time --> Removal Date

+Product Life Time --> End of Life Date

+Product Alert Time --> Alert Date

 To set the removal strategy on location, go to :menuselection:`Configuration --> Locations` and choose FEFO.